Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Appendix

 \subsection{Power Analysis for Human Evaluation Tasks}

-\ahcomment{This needs to be cleaned up.} To select the number of crowdworkers, we conduct a power analysis with simulated data~\citep{powerSim} by formulating a generative model of annotations (implementation included in released code). \cite{Card2020WithLP} find that many \abr{nlp} experiments, including those relying on human evaluation, are insufficiently powered to detect model differences at reported levels.
+To select the number of crowdworkers, we conduct a power analysis with simulated data~\citep{powerSim} by formulating a generative model of annotations (implementation included in released code). \cite{Card2020WithLP} find that many \abr{nlp} experiments, including those relying on human evaluation, are insufficiently powered to detect model differences at reported levels.

 \paragraph{Word Intrusion.} Topic $k$ has a true latent binary label $z_k\sim\text{Bern}(0.5)$ (``coherent'' or ``incoherent'') which indexes a parameter $p_{z_k}\in [0,1]$.
 Annotator $i$ samples an answer to the intruder task $x_{ik} \sim \text{Bern}(p_{z_k})$.
 We therefore run a simulation of annotator data for two different models: \textsc{model A}, which has a sample of $K=50$ binary topic labels, $\bm{z}^{(A)}$; and \textsc{model B}, with $r$ fewer ``coherent'' topics than \textsc{A}, $\sum_k z^{(B)}_k = \sum_k z^{(A)}_k - r$.
 After collecting pseudo-scores $\bm{x}^{(A)}$ and $\bm{x}^{(B)}$ for $M$ annotators, we run a one-tailed proportion test on the respective sums.
 The power is the proportion of significant tests over the total number of simulations $N$ (i.e., tests there where \textsc{A} is correctly determined to have higher scores than \textsc{B}).
 We set $p_0=1/6$ (chance of guessing), $p_1=0.85$~\citep[roughly estimated with data from][]{chang2009reading}.